bofengb/data-preparation-techniques-in-machine-learning/README.md

 ### Evaluation Method

 - I calculate the improvement of each method based on different baseline methods.
-The increase in performance is shown in red color while the decrease in performance is shown in blue color.

 - For each data preparation stage, I choose the best method in that stage as the baseline respectively.